-There are several factors and variables which can trigger chronic loneliness.
+There are several factors, which can trigger chronic loneliness.
 First and foremost comes genetics.
-Someone who comes from a family where certain members have struggled with loneliness may find themselves more susceptible to the affliction themselves.
-This does not mean that every person with struggling relatives will be afflicted with mental health members; it simply means that genetics and heredity can, and sometimes does impact whether or not one experiences chronic loneliness.
+Someone, who comes from a family where certain members have struggled with loneliness, may find themselves more susceptible to the affliction.
+This does not mean that every person with struggling relatives will struggle with this; it simply means that genetics and heredity can, and sometimes does, impact whether or not one experiences chronic loneliness.

 Another potential cause of chronic loneliness can be environmental and situational circumstances.
-Sometimes painful events in one's life, such as divorce, the death of a friend or family member, etc. can trigger loneliness.
-Although loneliness can be, and often is, a part of the normal grieving process, the trouble comes with it persists unrelentingly or when one refuses to engage in healthy interactions with other people.
-Human beings were not created to be alone and completely isolated or alienated.
+Sometimes painful events in one's life, such as divorce or the death of a friend or family member, can trigger loneliness.
+Although loneliness can be, and often is, a part of the normal grieving process, the trouble comes when it persists unrelentingly or when one refuses to engage in healthy interactions with other people after the event.
+Human beings were not created to be alone, isolated, or alienated.
 Isolation and alienation, like chronic loneliness, can have incredibly adverse impacts on the human psyche and mental health.

-Unfortunately, the existence of chronic loneliness can be indicative of a bigger issue at hand, such as depression.
-According to Psychology Today, extreme, chronic loneliness is often symptomatic of other mental health issues such as ADHD, schizophrenia, hallucinations, delusions, or thoughts of suicide.
-It is very important for anyone who undergoes chronic loneliness to understand that they are not at fault and with time and possible treatment can recover.
+Unfortunately, the existence of chronic loneliness can also be indicative of a bigger issue.
+According to Psychology Today, extreme chronic loneliness is often symptomatic of other mental health issues, such as ADHD, schizophrenia, hallucinations, delusions, depression, or thoughts of suicide.
+It is very important for anyone who experiences chronic loneliness to understand that they are not at fault, and with time and possible treatment, they can recover.

 Like other negative states of being, there is nothing positive that comes from chronic loneliness.
-The obvious downsides are well-documented; however, there are further unforeseeable after effects which can manifest if chronic loneliness persists for too long.
+The obvious downsides are well-documented; however, you need to look further and understand the after effects, which can manifest if chronic loneliness persists for too long.

 Negative Mental Impressions

-Firstly comes the detrimental impressions on the brain.
-Additional reports from Curejoy state that the human brain processes loneliness in the same manner of physical pain.
-In layman's term, although human beings may be able to consciously tell the difference between physical distress and the emotional wounds of chronic loneliness, the brain cannot make the distinction.
-Neurobiological substrates play a huge role in the impressions above on the human brain.
+First, there are detrimental impressions left on the brain.
+Reports from Curejoy state that the human brain processes loneliness in the same manner as physical pain.
+In layman's terms, although human beings may be able to consciously tell the difference between physical distress and the emotional wounds of chronic loneliness, the brain cannot make the distinction.
+Neurobiological substrates play a huge role in the impressions on the human brain.

 Reduction In Life Expectancy